Notable People

 Shaina Taub matters because she showed that a movement musical can still feel dangerous, specific, and theatrically alive.

-She did not merely achieve an unusual set of Broadway credits.
+She achieved an unusual set of Broadway credits, and the credits are only part of the story.
 She wrote a show that treats coalition politics, historical memory, exclusion, and hope as live dramatic material.
 She also carried a Jewish language of unfinished obligation into the center of a mainstream American success.

 Taub turned suffrage into a live wire, and in the process made herself one of the most interesting theater makers of her generation.